 Educating for Excellence in Learning and Life

-You are invited to view our interactive map and book a personalised tour of our rainforest-fringed campus.
-Discover for yourself why Flinders is one of Queensland's leading schools.
+YOU ARE INVITED to view our interactive map and book a personalised College tour of our rainforest-fringed campus.

-Our Flinders Early Learning Centre is also a highly respected offering, with its child-centred Reggio Emilia experience to ensure our youngest learners grow through inviting, fun and creative adventures.
+Our Flinders Early Learning Centre is also a highly respected offering, with a child-centred Reggio Emilia experience to ensure our youngest learners grow through inviting, fun and creative adventures.

 Co-Curricular